isuruwg/certified-kubernetes-administrator-course/docs/02-Core-Concepts/13-ReplicaSets.md

     ```
     $ kubectl get replicaset
     ```
-  - To list pods that are launch by the replicaset
+  - To list pods that are launched by the replicaset
     ```
     $ kubectl get pods
     ```